roman-milk/roman-milk.github.io/teacher-undressed.md

   On the drive to May's apartment, he wondered what he could do to get them free of the daily classroom romp.
 He hated what the guys were doing to his women.
 He had them to himself once he arrived, so he couldn't complain, much.
 Both his teachers were aware they had been hypnotised, and accepted it.
 They were willingly sleeping with him now, and both had a crush on him.

   The difficult situation over them being hypnotising at home had been resolved.
 The guys were happy, he was happy, and so were his teachers, so what could go wrong?
-Report_Story #1